gabeklein/expressive-mvc/README.md

 <h2 id="concept-external">Watching external values</h2>

-Sometimes, you may want to see changes coming from outside, usually via props.
-Observing any value will require that you integrate it, however there is a good helper for this.
+Sometimes, you might want to see changes coming from outside, usually coming in via props.
+Observing any value will require that you integrate it, however after that, consuming is easy.

 <h3 id="method-using"><code>Model.using(source, keys?)</code></h3>

 > Roughly equivalent to [`uses()`](#concept-passing-props)

 This method helps "watch" props by assigning argument properties on *every render*.
-Because controller will already react to new values, this makes for a simple way to watch props.
+Because controller only reacts to new values, this makes for a simple way to watch props.
 Combine this with getters and event-listeners, to do things when inputs change.

 <br />